 - Connect pins 11 and 14 of the SG3525 to the gate of the MOSFET.

-- Implement a filter circuit using an inductor and capacitors to smooth the PWM output.
+- Use a filter circuit using an inductor and capacitors to smooth the PWM output.

 - Connect the IRFZ44 MOSFET for the 220V AC output.

-- Connect the heat sink to the MOSFET to dissipate heat effectively.
+- For efficient heat dissipation connect the heat sink to the MOSFET.

-- Ensure that the inverter can handle loads up to 300W without overheating or malfunctioning.
+- Be sure the inverter can manage loads of up to 300W without facing any problems or overheating.

 Conclusion: